tmtsoftware/csw/docs/src/main/technical/alarm/alarm.md

 - `Ill`
 - `Bad`

 Health is calculated based on severity.
-Figure shown below shows a mapping between health and severities.
+A mapping between health and severities is shown in the figure below.

 ![alarm-health](alarm-health.png)